AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/modify-data.md

 ---
-title: Modify data to SDK events
+title: Modify data in SDK events
-description: A guide that explains how to modify data on your Mobile SDK events.
+description: A guide that explains how to modify data in your Mobile SDK events.
+keywords:
+- Events
+- Guide
+- Mobile Core
+- Tutorial
 ---

 # Modify data in SDK events